Great Brink's Robbery: Investigation and falling out

-After O'Keefe was released he was taken to stand trial for another burglary and parole violations and was released on a bail of $17,000.
+After O'Keefe was released, he was taken to stand trial for another burglary and parole violations and was released on a bail of $17,000.
 O'Keefe later claimed that he had never seen his portion of the loot after he had given it to Maffie for safekeeping.
-Apparently in need of money he kidnapped Vincent Costa and demanded his part of the loot for ransom.
+Apparently in need of money, he kidnapped Vincent Costa and demanded his part of the loot for ransom.

 Pino paid a small ransom but then decided to try to kill O'Keefe.
-After a couple of attempts he hired underworld hitman Elmer "Trigger" Burke to kill O'Keefe.
-Burke traveled to Boston and shot O'Keefe, seriously wounding him but failed to kill him.
-The FBI approached O'Keefe in the hospital and on January 6, 1956, he decided to talk.
+After a couple of attempts, he hired underworld hitman Elmer "Trigger" Burke to kill O'Keefe.
+Burke traveled to Boston and shot O'Keefe, seriously wounding him but failing to kill him.
+The FBI approached O'Keefe in the hospital, and on January 6, 1956, he decided to talk.

 On January 12, 1956, just five days before the statute of limitations was to run out, the FBI arrested Baker, Costa, Geagan, Maffie, McGinnis, and Pino.
 They apprehended Faherty and Richardson on May 16 in Dorchester.
-O'Keefe pleaded guilty January 18.
+O'Keefe pleaded guilty on January 18.
 Gusciora died on July 9.
 Banfield was already dead.
 A trial began on August 6, 1956.

 Eight of the gang's members received maximum sentences of life imprisonment.
 All were paroled by 1971 except McGinnis, who died in prison.
 O'Keefe received four years and was released in 1960.
 Only $58,000 of the $2.7 million was recovered.
 O'Keefe cooperated with writer Bob Considine on The Men Who Robbed Brink's, a 1961 "as told to" book about the robbery and its aftermath.